-How To Win A Power Struggle With Your Kid, According to 6 Child Psychologists Who Are Parents
+How To Win A Power Struggle With Your Kid, According 6 Child Psychologists

 There are lots of parts of parenthood that can be challenging, but power struggles with your kids can take the cake.
 When you're tired and stressed and they're tired and stressed, these power struggles can be even more exasperating than normal.
 Power struggles aren't abnormal, however.
 Everyone wants to know where the boundaries truly are and how much wiggle room they do or don't have in certain situations.
 When you're a parent, though, you want to know how to win a power struggle with your kid, not just how to make it through.

 "Children are learning how to navigate through the world and power struggles arise because they are ‘testing’ the limits of family and social rules," clinical psychologist Dr. John Mayer, whose kids are now in their 20s, tells Romper by email.

 "They are also developing an important developmental trait of 'mastery.'
 Because they need to develop a sense of mastery, yes, they need to develop ‘wins’ in life, but, not at the cost of your ultimate control and structure of the family.
 When we let them win, they actually become frightened, because they feel unsafe and out of control."

 So it's not just that you want to win those pesky power struggles, but it's actually really important for them and for the family that you do.

 The first thing you need to know when it comes to addressing power struggles with your kid is that your response should depend on their age, where they are developmentally, and what their temperament is like.
 "The response is age and cognitive level appropriate.
 Situation is a factor as well," licensed professional counselor and dad Bruce Cameron tells Romper in an email exchange.
 If the situation is more dire, your response likely needs to be more severe and less yielding.
 If, however, the struggle is over something minor, you might be more lenient and concede just a little bit more than you otherwise would.